Markus Wolf: Career

-After finishing school, Wolf entered the Moscow Institute of Airplane Engineering (now Moscow Aviation Institute) in 1940, which was evacuated to Alma Ata after Nazi Germany's attack on the Soviet Union.
+After finishing school, Wolf entered the Moscow Institute of Airplane Engineering (now Moscow Aviation Institute) in 1940, which was evacuated to Alma Ata after Nazi Germany's attack (Operation Barbarossa) on the USSR.
 There he was told to join the Comintern in 1942, where he among others was prepared for undercover work behind enemy lines.
 He also worked as a newsreader for German People's Radio after the dissolution of the Comintern, from 1943 until 1945.

-After the war he was sent to Berlin with the Ulbricht Group, led by Walter Ulbricht, to work as a journalist for a radio station in the Soviet Zone of occupation.
+After the war, Wolf was sent to Berlin with the Ulbricht Group, led by Walter Ulbricht, to work as a journalist for a radio station in the Soviet occupation zone in Germany.
 He was among those journalists who observed the entire Nuremberg trials against the principal Nazi leaders.
-Between 1949 and 1951 Wolf worked at the East German embassy in the Soviet Union.
-That same year he joined the Ministry for State Security (Stasi).
+Between 1949 and 1951, Wolf worked at the GDR embassy in the USSR.
+That same year, he joined the Ministry for State Security (Stasi).

 HVA and MfS (Stasi)

-In December 1952, at the age of 29, Wolf was among the founding members of the foreign intelligence service within the Ministry for State Security.
+On 1 December 1952, at the age of 29, Wolf was appointed director of the Institute for Economic Research, the foreign intelligence service within the Ministry for State Security, by First Secretary Walter Ulbricht.
+Succeeding his mentor Anton Ackermann, the agency Wolf headed came to be known as the Main Directorate for Reconnaissance.
 As intelligence chief, he achieved great success in penetrating the government, political and business circles of West Germany with spies.
-The most notable individual in this regard was Günter Guillaume, who was secretary to and close friend of West German Chancellor Willy Brandt, and whose exposure as an East German agent led to Brandt's resignation in 1974.
+The most notable individual in this regard was Günter Guillaume, who was secretary to and close friend of West German Chancellor Willy Brandt, and whose exposure as an East German agent in the Guillaume affair led to Brandt's resignation in 1974.

 For most of his career in the HVA, Wolf was known as "the man without a face" due to his elusiveness.
 It was reported that Western agencies did not know the true appearance of the East German spy chief until 1978, when he was photographed by Säpo, Sweden's National Security Service, during a visit to Stockholm, Sweden.
 An East German defector, Werner Stiller, then identified Wolf to West German counter-intelligence as the man in the picture.
 It has also been suggested that elements within the CIA had identified him by 1959 from photographs of attendees at the Nuremberg trials.